 On the flip side, occasionally, the VIX curve will invert — or enter what is called backwardation.

-Here is an extreme example from August 24, 2015, when the had a mini-crash:
+Here is an extreme example from August 24, 2015, when the market had a mini-crash:

 As you can see, the near-term VIX futures prices are higher than the later-dated ones.

-This means that traders expect so much near-term volatility that they'll pay tremendous amounts of money for near-term VIX futures.
+This means that traders expect so much near-term volatility that they'll pay tremendous amounts of money for VIX futures that are close to expiration.

 So how can you make sense of all this?